MarekSlenker/AlleleSorting/README.md

 **Trees B, C, D:** &nbsp;&nbsp; The shortest distance is not a 4-time shorter than the distance of any other possible arrangement.
 These alleles cannot be equivocally sorted to homeologs.
 **Tree E:** &nbsp;&nbsp; The shortest distance was found in a trio, what interrupts any further attempt to find two pairs of distinct alleles.

+**For more details about searching for the optimal `between_homeolog_distance` value, see Supplementary Text 1 (https://www.frontiersin.org/articles/10.3389/fpls.2021.659275/full#supplementary-material).**

 &nbsp;  &nbsp;